-The module contributes to the course learning outcome (L4.1) to enable students to work effectively in a group and demonstrate their understanding of characteristics, functions and processes in real business organizations in the contemporary finance context.
+The module contributes to the course learning outcome (L4.1) to enable students to work effectively in a group and

 The module (Corporate Finance Accounting) comprises a group coursework assessment to require students to demonstrate their learnings in accounting concepts and financial accounting skills to link to the practical application.
 The group coursework enables students reflecting their experiences and learning from each other in the real life situation through group collaboration.